soxoj/username-generation-guide/README.md

 Do you need extra help to extend the number of likely usernames?
 For learning methods to get variants of first names and so on, check section [“Primary info mining”](#primary-info-mining).

-If you have a username and want to guess similar usernames, jump to the [“Username permutations”](#username-permutations) section.
+If you have a username and want to guess similar usernames, jump to the [“Username transformations”](#username-transformations) section.

 **Important!** Clone this repository with `git` or [download it](https://github.com/soxoj/username-generation-guide/archive/refs/heads/main.zip) to use Python scripts mentioned below.